Mürren: History

 Winter sports have been an important part of Mürren's history since the first British winter tourists arrived in 1911.
 During the First World War wounded prisoners of war stayed here pending repatriation and played a role in developing winter sports.
 In 1924, the Kandahar Ski Club was set up by Sir Arnold Lunn (whose statue stands outside the rail station) and eight other British skiers.
 The club takes its name from the Roberts of Kandahar Challenge Cup, first run in 1911.
 This, the world's senior challenge cup for downhill ski-racing, was presented by Lord Roberts, who won the Battle of Kandahar in the Second Anglo-Afghan War.

 Politics

-Mürren is situated in the canton of Bern, in the district of Interlaken and belongs to the municipality of Lauterbrunnen, together with the villages of Wengen, Isenfluh, Gimmelwald and Stechelberg.
+Mürren is situated in the canton of Bern, in the district of Interlaken-Oberhasli and belongs to the municipality of Lauterbrunnen, together with the villages of Wengen, Isenfluh, Gimmelwald and Stechelberg.